MichaelZiHuang/TerraformAWS/README.md

 8. Create an AWS EIP (elastic ip address) that connects to the private IP made in our network interface

 9. Create the AWS instance and install apache2

+-- After that, we try putting on a network load balancer first.
+I think the 2nd big part will be breaking out this file into more usable parts to avoid having this giant main.tf file.